colemaring/Scale-Sense/README.md

 npm run dev

-# Note:
+### Note
-reformatted on 10/19/2023 for readability
+Reformatted on 10/19/2023 for readability